Phenomenological Approaches to Self-Consciousness

 - Joint Philosophy and Psychology Project on Consciousness and Self Consciousness, Naomi Eilan (Warwick University).

-- Center for Subjectivity Research, Danish National Research Foundation, Dan Zahavi (Director).
+- Center for Subjectivity Research, Dan Zahavi (University of Copenhagen).